neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 You can define as many titles for each resource as you want – the resulting file is always the same, identified by the sha1 hash.

-.. note:: Internally, FLOW3 uses a rewrite rule to map the speaking titles to the hash files.
+.. note:: FLOW3 ships a *mod_rewrite* rule to map the speaking titles to the hash files.

 Mirror Mode
 -----------